ahamdesigner/perfume/README.md

-## Digital Image perfumes
+## Fragrance Aroma perfumes
-Best in the class digital perfume.
 High definition standard perfume
 ### Slogan
 Once you like cant resist it.
 ## Vision
 To improve standard of impression.
 ## Mission
-1. Provide best flavours
-1. Upgrade quality.
+1. Improve the situation around.
 # Supported by
 Viswamithra
 ## Features